evgenyneu/lolstats/README.md

-# League of Legends player match data analysis tools
+# League of Legends match data analysis tools

 This is a collection of tools to analyze/visualize League of Legends match data.